To Cry or Not to Cry?

 But it wasn’t always this way.

-The problem was that the physical act of crying created more face tension and head pain, and the sound of my own vocalizations was painful.
+The problem was that the physical act of crying created more facial tension and head pain, and the sound of my own vocalizations was painful.
 But try sobbing like Clare Danes at the end of Romeo and Juliet without tensing your jaw, wrinkling your eyes, or making a sound.
 Yeah.
-That’s what I thought.
+That's what I thought.
 And if I tried to keep the floodgates closed, that also created tension.
 Another classic migraine catch-22.
-(Why are there so many migraine catch-22s?
-I feel separate post coming on.).
+(Why are there so many migraine catch-22s?).

 Even though my head pain is better controlled and I am more accepting of this neurobiological disease in my life than I was several years ago, I still have a complicated relationship with tears for fear of exacerbating the pain even though I know, more often than not, a good cry for me is a good thing.